Olathe Public Schools 21st Century Academies

 The Olathe Public Schools offers 15 unique and innovative 21st Century Academies for high school students.
 These academies are housed within the district’s high schools.
 These innovative, four-year programs allow students to build upon their interests and learn specific knowledge and skills they can apply towards their post-secondary experiences and career fields.
 The district has a long history of innovative 21st Century Academies, dating back to 2003.

-- Leads to specific post-secondary/career opportunities
+Leads to varied post-secondary/career opportunities

-- Cross grade level interactions
+Cross grade level interactions/Co-curricular opportunities

 Essential Employability Skills